 - -x -G

-- - Adds (if available and/or relevant) vendor: item, which shows specific vendor [product] information. - Adds direct rendering status. - Adds (for single GPU, nvidia driver) screen number that GPU is running on. - Adds PCI Bus ID/USB ID number of each Graphics card.
+- - Adds (if available and/or relevant) vendor: item, which shows specific vendor [product] information. - Adds direct rendering status. - Adds (for single GPU, nvidia driver) screen number that GPU is running on. - Adds PCI/USB ID of each device.

 - -x -i

 - - Adds IP v6 additional scope data, like Global, Site, Temporary for each interface.
 Note that there is no way we are aware of to filter out the deprecated IP v6 scope site/global temporary addresses from the output of ifconfig.
 The ip tool shows that clearly. ip-v6-temporary - (ip tool only), scope global temporary.
 Scope global temporary deprecated is not shown ip-v6-global - scope global (ifconfig will show this for all types, global, global temporary, and global temporary deprecated, ip shows it only for global) ip-v6-link - scope link (ip/ifconfig) - default for -i. ip-v6-site - scope site (ip/ifconfig).
 This has been deprecated in IPv6, but still exists. ifconfig may show multiple site values, as with global temporary, and global temporary deprecated. ip-v6-unknown - unknown scope